oban-bg/oban/guides/learning/clustering.md

 ### Available Peer Implementations

-Oban provides three peer implementations:
+Oban provides two peer implementations:

 * `Oban.Peers.Database` — Uses the `oban_peers` table for leadership coordination.
 Works in any
   environment, with or without clustering.
 This is the default and recommended for production.